sfwem/meshmap/README.md

 <blockquote style="background: #d3d3d3; margin-right: 30%;">If the --test-mode-no-sql is successful, you can go ahead and run the script with --test-mode-with-sql or just without any options.<br/>
 Run the script without options and there is no on screen output (this is for cron).</blockquote>

-- **5: Copy httpd-meshmap.conf to the apache2 "Conf Available" directory**, `/etc/apache2/conf-available`
+- **5: Copy http-meshmap.conf-default to the apache2 "Conf Available" directory**, `/etc/apache2/conf-available`
+Rename the file as httpd-meshmap.conf (or whatever you want to call it really.)
 Once the file is copied, you need to edit it and make sure the `<Alias>` and `<Directory>` directives have the correct paths.
 After you have made sure the file is correct then run: `sudo a2enconf httpd-meshmap`
 This is will load the config into Apache and if successful, it will tell you to reload apache, do so.